Chislevah/Capstone-Sales-Data-Analysis/README.md

 5. Revenue Growth: Track revenue growth over time and identify periods with significant changes.

 ### Importance of this Analysis
+---
 1. Sales Strategy Optimization: Use insights from the analysis to refine product offerings, pricing strategies, and marketing efforts.
 2. Performance Tracking: Monitor key sales performance indicators to ensure targets are being met.
 3. Resource Allocation: Identify high-performing regions or products to allocate resources effectively.
-4. Customer Relationship Management: Develop targeted campaigns based on customer buying behavior and preferences.
+4. Customer Relationship Management: Develop targeted campaigns based on customer buying behavior and preferences

 ### Intended Audience
+---
 1. Sales Managers who need to track sales performance and identify areas for growth.
 2. Data Analysts looking for examples of integrating Power BI, SQL, and Excel for comprehensive analysis.
 3. Business Strategists who require a data-driven approach to optimize sales operations.
 4. Students and Learners interested in developing sales analysis skills and understanding business intelligence techniques.

 ### Benefits of the Project
+---
 1. Reporting: Combines the visual power of Power BI, the query capabilities of SQL, and the versatility of Excel.
 2. Interactive Analysis: Users can explore data through interactive Power BI dashboards.
 3. Detailed Documentation: Clear explanations and guides on how the analyses were created and how to replicate them.
 4. Actionable Insights: Provides data-driven insights that can influence business decisions and improve sales outcomes.
 5. This project serves as a complete example of how to use business intelligence tools to perform a thorough sales analysis and turn raw data into actionable insights.

-### Additional Analysis Ideas

-- Revenue Trends by Seasonality: Use time intelligence functions in DAX to create year-over-year and month-over-month comparisons.
-- Customer Segmentation: Analyze customers by total revenue contributed to understand high-value vs. low-value customers.
-- Sales Forecasting: Use built-in forecasting tools in Power BI to project future revenue based on historical data.

 #### Microsoft Excel Analysis
+---
 To analyze my dataset in Excel, I ran various analyses.
 I began by creating some new columns which are the total revenue column and the transaction category column.

 Total Revenue